On October 24, 2015 my life changed forever.

 I was not ready to raise a child by myself.
 I knew that I was going to choose adoption.
 I wanted to bless a family with a child.
 I loved this baby already and knew I would not be able to give them the life that they deserved.
 They deserved to have a father who loved them.
 That was my prayer, for my baby to have a mother AND a father.

 On December 23, 2015, I had my first doctor's appointment.
 It was the first time I saw the little baby growing inside of me.
 As the doctor performed the ultrasound she informed me I still had “options”.
 There was still time to terminate the pregnancy.
 I told her I had my heart set on adoption.
 I started my routine prenatal care in January with a doctor who could not have been a more perfect fit for me.
 He was so caring and sensitive to my situation.

 He told me I was his hero, but I didn’t see myself as one.

-On April 22, 2016 I met the parents of my baby, Kenny and Kimberly.
-Two incredible, God loving people.
-Throughout our meeting they were so supportive of me.
-Not only were they going to love my baby, they were going to love me.
+On April 22, 2016, I met the parents of my baby, Kenny and Kimberly — two incredible, God-loving people.
+Throughout our meeting, they were so supportive of me.
+Not only were they going to love my baby, but they were also going to love me.
 They had been praying for a birth mom, not only for a child.
-After our meeting I confirmed I wanted to be matched with them.
-Over the next few months we communicated through our agency via texting.
+After our meeting, I confirmed I wanted to be matched with them.
+Over the next few months, we communicated through our agency via texting.
 I loved getting to know them.
 We even got to see each other a few times before Ellery was born.

 After I met Kenny and Kimberly in person I wanted to find out the gender of the baby for them.